 Resource Materials and Guides

 Posters are sent periodically to department offices for posting.
-For additional copies of brochures or posters, please contact the Office of Equity.
+For additional copies of posters, please contact the Office of Equity.

 - Title IX/Sexual Misconduct: You Have Options, a poster distributed throughout campus, provides information and resources about Title IX/Sexual Misconduct at Northwestern.

 - IDHR “It’s Never Okay” Title IX/Sexual Misconduct Posters: The State of Illinois mandates that Illinois universities display their poster addressing sexual harassment of students by faculty and TA’s.
 The law provides that the posters must remain posted in various campus locations accessible to students at all times.
 For copies of this poster for display please contact the Office of Equity.

 Optional Syllabus Language on Sexual Misconduct and Reporting

 Northwestern University is committed to fostering an environment where students are safe and free from sexual misconduct.
 Confidential resources are available to those who have experienced sexual misconduct.
 Faculty, instructors, and TAs are not confidential resources and are required to report incidents of sexual misconduct, whether discussed in your assignments or in person, to the Office of Equity, which can provide information about resources and options.
 I encourage students who have experienced sexual misconduct to talk with someone to get support.
 For more information, including how to request supportive measures or file a report, see the Get Help page.